carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/file_app/README.md

 <p align="center"><img src="../../../images/ghost-proof-of-persistence.png" width="650px"></p>

-To mark our node as schedulable again we need to uncordon it and verify that it's in a ready status:
+To mark our node that was drained as schedulable again we need to uncordon it and verify that it's in a ready status.
+Again, make sure to select the particular node that you drained as it may be different from this example:

 ```bash
 [root@rhel3 ghost]# kubectl uncordon rhel4